Mark Canha Preview, Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The Padres have a 3.85 team ERA that ranks fifth across all league pitching staffs.
+- The Padres' 3.86 team ERA ranks fifth among all league pitching staffs.

-- The Padres will look to Avila (0-0) in his second start of the season.
+- The righty's last time out was on Tuesday against the Miami Marlins, when he threw 5 1/3 innings, surrendering one earned run while allowing five hits.

-- His most recent appearance came in relief on Tuesday when the righty threw two-thirds of an inning against the Miami Marlins, surrendering one earned run while giving up two hits.
+- In 17 games this season, the 32-year-old has an ERA of 2.63, with 8 strikeouts per nine innings.
+Opponents are batting .212 against him.

 © 2023 Data Skrive.
 All rights reserved.